The 14 Classical Piano Pieces Every Musician Should Know

 Hopefully you're “desirous of learning,” so playing this will help you develop a more natural rhythm and improve your fingering.
 But it's much more than just an exercise.
 The flow of this piece, made up of rising broken chords, is hypnotically beautiful.

-Mozart was a child prodigy, and went on to become one of the most respected classical composers of all time.
-Living fast meant that he died young at thirty-five, and many pieces like this one weren't published until decades after his death.
+Mozart was a child prodigy and went on to become one of the most respected classical composers of all time.
+Living fast meant that he died young at 35, and many pieces like this one weren't published until decades after his death.

-4. Eine Kleine Nachtmusik – Serenade No. 13 – Wolfgang Amadeus Mozart
+11. Wolfgang Amadeus Mozart – Eine kleine Nachtmusik – Serenade No. 13

 Beethoven, too, is widely considered one of the greatest composers of all time—an amazing feat considering he wrote a lot of his work while partially (or totally) deaf.